Transit Operational Data Standard ¶

-The Operational Data Standard (ODS) is an open standard for describing how to operate scheduled transit operations which can be used to port scheduled operations between software products (e.g. scheduling systems and CAD/AVL systems), agencies, and more.
-ODS leverages the existing General Transit Feed Specification (GTFS) and extends it to include information about personnel and non-revenue service.
+The Transit Operational Data Standard (TODS) is an open standard for describing how to operate scheduled transit operations which can be used to port scheduled operations between software products (e.g. scheduling systems and CAD/AVL systems), agencies, and more.
+TODS leverages the existing General Transit Feed Specification (GTFS) and extends it to include information about personnel and non-revenue service.

-Does ODS Data have to be Open data?
+Does TODS Data has to be Open data?

-While GTFS data can and should be public so that riders can learn about service, ODS data is typically not published in order to preserve the privacy of internal operations data.
+While GTFS data can and should be public so that riders can learn about service, TODS data is typically not published in order to preserve the privacy of internal operations data.

-While the ODS standard itself is an “open standard”, this doesn’t necessitate the data described in ODS to be open.
+While the TODS standard itself is an “open standard”, this doesn’t necessitate the data described in TODS to be open.

 TODS 1.0